 Apple Inc.’s Corporate Structure – Advantages, Disadvantages, Recommendations

 Limited Organizational Flexibility.
-Apple’s corporate structure has the downside of low flexibility.
+Apple’s corporate structure has the downside of low or limited flexibility.
 Hierarchy typically prevents lower levels of the structure to flexibly respond to current business needs and market demands.
 For example, the company’s product-based divisions must wait for directives from the CEO or other top executives to proceed in implementing changes that address trends in the market for consumer electronics.
-However, Tim Cook has already made slight improvements by increasing collaboration among different parts of the firm.
+However, Tim Cook has already made slight improvements by increasing collaboration among various parts of the firm.
 Such collaboration improves organizational flexibility.
-Still, Apple’s organizational structure does not support rapid changes because everything must go through Tim Cook and the top management.
+Still, Apple’s organizational structure does not support rapid changes in business processes because everything must go through Tim Cook and the top management team.

 - Apple Inc. – Form 10-K.